NABMElab/ARRP-seq/README.md

 This repository contains code for processing fusion genes with ARRP-seq.
 The code is designed to streamline the analysis of fusion gene data, facilitating research and development in this area.

+The pipeline has some dependencies including fastp, STAR, Arriba and blast.
+The python version used in example is 3.10.13.

 ## Usage

 The main script for running the analysis is `pipeline.sh`.
 To use the code, please follow these steps: